Steer Clear of Sports Supplements

 Always talk with your healthcare provider before taking any dietary supplements.

-Parents, coaches and teachers must learn the dangers so they can teach children to
+Parents, coaches, and teachers must learn the dangers so they can teach children to

-avoid these unsafe substances.
+not use these unsafe substances.

 Sudden bulking and muscling up